Run for the stairs, it’s a Doctor Who Dalek PC!

 • PSU: 750W Thermaltake Toughpower DPS

-This really is an outstanding build Stefan, we’re amazed at your handiwork.
+This is an outstanding build Stefan, I’m amazed at your handiwork.
 It’s one thing to make a PC in an existing model, but to build a whole Dalek from scratch, and make its lights, weapons, and head interact with you is amazing.
-We’ll be keeping an eye on your other mods in the future too!
+I’ll be keeping an eye on your other mods in the future too!